Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 #### analyzer.py
 Base class supporting different preprocessing, reformatting, interpolation, and analytical functions, and skeleton for analyze() and display() to be overridden by subclasses.
-#### portfolio_calc.py
-Computes portfolio P&L, Net Asset Value, volatility, alpha, beta, and Sharpe ratio over time.
-It leverages matrix multiplication and numpy broadcasting to optimize calculations, taking into account currency conversions.

 #### nav_analyzer.py
+Computes portfolio Net Asset Value by leverages matrix multiplication and NumPy broadcasting to optimize calculations.

 #### pnl_analyzer.py
+Computes portfolio net P&L, unrealized P&L, and realized P&L, for both the user portfolio and the dummy portfolio.

 #### risk_analyzer.py
-Computes portfolio Value at Risk (VaR) and efficient frontier analysis (EFA) over time.
+Computes portfolio volatility, alpha, beta, and Sharpe ratio over time.
+Uses the dummy portfolio as a benchmark and computes Value at Risk (VaR) at 90%, 95%, and 99% confidence intervals.
+Also performs an Ordinary Least Squares (OLS) regression between the user and dummy portfolio using scikit-learn, yielding various statistics such as R-squared.

 ### 4. Dashboard:
 #### dash.py